JanLahmann/Fun-with-Quantum/README.md

 ---
 ## Usage instructions for the RISE Slideshow Extension
-Some of the binder images in this repository automatically launch RISE, a Jupyter/IPython Slideshow Extension.
+Some binder images in this repository automatically launch RISE, a Jupyter/IPython Slideshow Extension.
 Navigation is easy:

-1. "Ctrl -" and "Ctrl +" (or "command -", "command +") adjust the zoom level to fit the text to the browser window
+* "Ctrl -" and "Ctrl +" (or "command -", "command +") adjust the zoom level to fit the text to the browser window
 * Use "Space" and "Shift Space" to navigate through the slides (right & left arrow keys also work, but might skip some slides)
 * "Shift + Enter" executes the interactive cells (might need to click the cell, first)
 * Execute the interactive cells on each slide ("In [1]:", etc)